A movement, not a religion. A pun, not a label. A lifestyle, not a sect.

 8) Jesism is neutral on details around miracles.
 Just as Jesus did not try to define these concepts, neither do most Jesists.
 Jesism encourages honest and genuine exploration of the mystical elements of life, with faith and humility.

 9) Jesism highlights the teachings of non-duality, non-exclusive incarnation, and the “Kingdom of God”.
 It is recorded in Luke 17 that Jesus was asked by the Pharisees when the kingdom of God was coming, and he answered, “The kingdom of God is not coming with things that can be observed; nor will they say, ‘Look, here it is!’ or ‘There it is!’
-For, in fact, the kingdom of God is among / within you.”
+For, in fact, the kingdom of God is within you.”
 John 10 records Jesus as saying “the Father and I are one.”
 But Jesus didn’t just think that God was just one with him, or just his personal literal father.
 He acknowledged God as everyone’s father equally.
 The level of divinity in Jesus was the level of divinity in all of us, although certainly levels of actualization and alignment with Source will vary.
 When Jesus was asked by his followers how to pray, he didn’t start it with my father, but instead he said our Father (Matthew 6:9).
-That prayer is often called The Our Father.
-Jesus related to God in completely equal ways to the others he was with, and he said his followers could do greater things than him.
+That prayer is often called The Our Father for that reason.
+Jesus related to God in completely equal ways to the others he was with, and he said his followers could do greater things than him (John 14:12).
 This is the very idea of the Christos, which Christianity was based on in the first place.